kaczla/list-lm/data/readme/utils_links.md

 - [Batched LoRAs](https://github.com/sabetAI/BLoRA) - Maximize GPU util by routing inference through multiple LoRAs in the same batch.
 - [BayLing](https://github.com/ictnlp/BayLing) - BayLing is an instruction-following large language model equipped with advanced language alignment, showing superior capability in English/Chinese generation, instruction following and multi-turn interaction.
 - [BiGS](https://github.com/jxiw/BiGS) - This repository contains BiGS's jax model definitions, pretrained models weights, training and fine-tuning code for our paper exploring using state space models for pretraining.
+- [BitBLAS](https://github.com/microsoft/BitBLAS) - BitBLAS is a library to support mixed-precision BLAS operations on GPUs
 - [bricks](https://github.com/code-kern-ai/bricks) - Open-source natural language enrichments at your fingertips.
 - [Burn](https://github.com/burn-rs/burn) - Burn - A Flexible and Comprehensive Deep Learning Framework in Rust
 - [BYOD](https://github.com/neelsjain/BYOD) - A framework for self-supervised model evaluation.
 In this framework, metrics are defined as invariances and sensitivities that can be checked in a self-supervised fashion using interventions based only on the model in question rather than external labels.
 - [ChainForge](https://github.com/ianarawjo/ChainForge) - ChainForge is a data flow prompt engineering environment for analyzing and evaluating LLM responses.
 It is geared towards early-stage, quick-and-dirty exploration of prompts and response quality that goes beyond ad-hoc chatting with individual LLMs.
+- [ChunkLlama](https://github.com/HKUNLP/ChunkLlama) - Dual chunk attention is a training-free and effective method for extending the context window of large language models (LLMs) to more than 8x times their original pre-training length
 - [cleanlab](https://github.com/cleanlab/cleanlab) - cleanlab automatically finds and fixes errors in any ML dataset
 - [COLLIE](https://github.com/princeton-nlp/Collie) - COLLIE framework for easy constraint structure specification, example extraction, instruction rendering, and model evaluation.
 - [comgra](https://github.com/FlorianDietz/comgra) - Comgra stands for "computation graph analysis" and it is a library for use with pytorch that makes it easier to inspect the internals of your neural networks.